jamulussoftware/jamuluswebsite/wiki/en/Tips-Tricks-More.md

 This script therefore includes the most important audio fader settings.
 The second part of the script deals with the JACK connections.
 I use Guitarix as my guitar effect processor which I plug in in the JACK audio path.

-Finally I start Jamulus automatically connecting to the directory server.
+Finally I start Jamulus automatically connecting to the Directory Server.

 Here is the script: